 How to fish a jig from the bank

 There are few baits as fun to fish as a jig.
-And you can catch some great fish on it as well.
+And they are well known to be big bass catchers.
 But often times only boat fisherman seem to be throwing them when you can catch great bass on a jig from the bank as well.

 Types of Jigs

-There are many types of jigs, but this will focus on jigs meant to be fished on the bottom like a football, casting, or finesse jig.
+First, lets talk about all the different types of jigs, because there are many.
+This article will focus on jigs meant to be fished on the bottom like a football, casting, or finesse jig.
 Other jigs like vibrating and swim jigs are meant to be (usually) be fished in the middle of the water and are very different.
+While there are some minor differences in different types of bottom jigs, we will lump them together for now.

-You can identify the difference by looking at the “head” of the jig and finding if it has a flat or rounded bottom.
-Swim or vibrating jigs will not have flat or rounded bottoms as they are meant to be reeled, so are tightly rounded to move easier in the water.
-Other jigs will have large rounded or flat bottoms meant to bounce across the bottom.
+You can identify the difference by looking at the “head” of the jig and finding what type of shape it is.
+Swim or vibrating jigs will have tightly rounded heads that are more triangular or aerodynamic (hyrdodynamic?) to move easier in the water.
+Other jigs will have large rounded or flat bottoms meant to create more contact with the bottom of the water when fished.
 Another easy way you can tell is if a jig has a painted head to look like a fish (including eyes oftentimes), then it is meant to be swam.

 fish a jig from the bank micro jig